Le Mistral (train)

 Le Mistral, or the Mistral, was an express train between Paris and Nice in France.
-Introduced in 1950, it was operated by the Société Nationale des Chemins de fer français ("French National Railway Corporation") (SNCF), and was regarded as the company's flagship train.
+Introduced in 1950, it was operated by SNCF, and was regarded as the company's flagship train.

 The train was named after the Mistral, a strong, cold and usually dry regional wind blowing from north or northwestern France to the coast of the Mediterranean around the Camargue region.

 History

 The Mistral began its existence in 1950 as a mostly steam locomotive-hauled Rapide (express train) between Paris-Gare de Lyon and Marseille-Saint-Charles.
 Two years later, in 1952, its route was extended to Nice-Ville.
 By 1965, when it was integrated into the Trans Europ Express (TEE) system, it had become completely electric locomotive-hauled.

 In the 1970s, Le Mistral included some unique amenities, among them a "bookstall, bar and hairdressing salon".
 The train also had two restaurant cars; the Wagons-Lits Company provided the on-board catering.
 In 1975, a writer for Fodor's called Le Mistral "perhaps the most luxurious train in Europe".

 The train's final day as a TEE was 26 September 1981, as the next day saw the introduction of the first TGV service in France, in that same corridor, and the downgrading of Le Mistral to a two-class "Rapide" train, albeit continuing to use the same first-class coaches for the train's first-class section.

 Le Mistral was discontinued entirely in 1982, after being replaced by TGV service.